PandaGameManufacturing/BGGstats/README.md

 Tabletop Tracker was created and is maintained by [Nathan T. Baker](http://nathantbaker.com/).
 Subscribe to the [Tabletop Tracker email list](http://eepurl.com/ctZUa5) to learn when new charts and features are added.

 ### Server-Side Logic
-BGGstats is deployed on Heroku where the Tabletop Tracker node.js crawler runs daily.
+Tabletop Tracker is deployed on Heroku where the Tabletop Tracker node.js crawler runs daily.
 After crawling data, the app makes API calls, manipulates data, and pushes up data to a database.
 When a user visits the website all board game data can be pulled down with one call since all relevent data is cached daily.

 ## Local Development